-The course focuses on the opportunities and potential for biomass to contribute to the production of renewable heat and electricity.
+This course focuses on the opportunities and potential for biomass and waste to contribute to the production of renewable heat and electricity.
 Read more Read less

-together with the potential for reducing carbon dioxide emissions.
-The aim of the course is to provide attendants with an advanced knowledge of the sources of biomass and the range of technologies available for conversion into bioenergy, particularly focused on thermochemical conversion.
+The aim of the course is to provide you with an advanced knowledge of the sources of biomass and waste, and the range of technologies available for their conversion into bioenergy, particularly focused on thermochemical conversion.
+As a practical course, you will gain significant practical experiences through lab sessions, computer simulation and industrial site visits.

 At a glance